waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **LADDER:** A warp tile.
 Automatically triggers a warp when stepped on.
 Can be one-way.

 ### Sprout Tower Layout
 - The central pillar on the first and second floors divides the area.
-To cross from west to east, one must ascend to the third floor, cross over, and then descend via the correct ladder.
+The only way to cross is on the third floor.
+There is only one ladder between 2F and 3F.

 ## Future Plans & Untested Hypotheses
 - **Hypothesis:** Can Onix learn Flash (HM05)?